David Tamihere's backpacker murder convictions will be heard by Court of Appeal again

 2018: The High Court revokes Witness B's suppression order

-2020: Justice Minister Andrew Little annonces David Tamihere's case is heading back to the Court of Appeal after a Royal Prerogative of Mercy application
+2020: Justice Minister Andrew Little announces David Tamihere's case is heading back to the Court of Appeal after a Royal Prerogative of Mercy application